AIPI540/AIPI540-Deep-Learning-Applications/quickstart_guides/infra_setup/GCP_quickstart.md

             --metadata="install-nvidia-driver=True" \
             --preemptible
     ```

+3) The git extension for JupyterLab comes pre-installed and provides basic git functionality without going through the terminal.
+On the left side of JupyterLab click the icon for "Extensions" and click "Enable".
+You will then be able to use the git extension by clicking on its button on the left side.

 4) [This article](https://medium.com/google-cloud/using-google-cloud-ai-platform-notebooks-as-a-web-based-python-ide-e729e0dc6eed) by a Google MLE contains a number of additional recommendations for using JupyterLab on GCP as your cloud-based IDE for software development.
 In particular be sure to check out Steps 3 - 7.